Open Mic UK: 2008

 The first Open Mic UK took place in 2008.
-After a series of localised and regional finals, the National Grand Final took place at the Portsmouth Guildhall on 29 November 2008.
+After a series of localized and regional finals, the National Grand Final took place at the Portsmouth Guildhall on 29 November 2008.

 The 12-year-old singer/songwriter Birdy won both the under 18s category and the overall contest.
 She performed her own song at the competition called "So Be Free" in front of 2,000 people, both singing and playing keyboard.
 Her prize was to record her album in a studio, and she subsequently signed a deal with Warner Bros.
 Records.
 In 2011, her version of Bon Iver's "Skinny Love" reached the top twenty of the UK music charts.
 The single entered the UK Singles Chart Top 40 on 13 March 2011 at number 25 and in the same week reached number 10 on iTunes' UK singles chart.

 2009

 The 2009 Grand Final was split into both the South and North finals with the respective finals taking place at Portsmouth Guildhall and The Willows in Manchester.
 The regional finals leading up to the event took place that October, with the Cardiff final taking place at the Coal Exchange, and another large event at Glasgow's Royal Concert Hall.

 Among the performers at the National Grand Final were Vicky Gladwin, Heath Lanzillotti, and Lisa Crawford.
 Sixteen-year-old pianist and singer Megan Thomas was unanimously voted the winner of the Under-18 category in the North Grand Final, and soprano Kirsty Michele Anderson, an 18-year-old from Hinckley, won her age category as well, with the Over 25 North Final being won by Paul Speak-Heaton.
 Anderson later went on to perform at Walkers Stadium on Boxing Day, and in April 2010 became the youngest soprano in history to play Mimì in Puccini's opera La bohème.
 The South Grand Final winners were London busker Jon Curtis who won the over 25-category, Luke Banot who took the 18-24 category, and Under 18 winner Esther Boxell.
 The Overall winner of Open Mic UK 2009 was the singer/songwriter Luke Banot.